Skip to content

 Ortholucent Technology Platform

-GLW Medical implants are intended for use in accordance with their cleared indications for the fixation of bone fractures and osteotomies, as described in the applicable Instructions for Use (IFU).
+Each GLW Medical implant is intended for use in accordance with its cleared indications, including the fixation of bone fractures and osteotomies, as described in the applicable Instructions for Use (IFU) and product labeling.

 Before imageAfter image

-Comparable strength to conventional metal implants, thanks to the combination of a thin titanium core and a PEEK / carbon fiber reinforced polymer.
+Designed with a titanium core and polymer reinforcement to support structural integrity, thanks to the combination of a thin titanium core and a PEEK / carbon fiber reinforced polymer.

-Allows for better visualization of bones and joints on X-rays and other imaging techniques, which can help surgeons assess fracture reduction and post-operative healing.
+Designed to support radiographic visualization of bones and joints and other imaging techniques, which can help surgeons assess fracture reduction and post-operative healing.

 Additive Manufacturing